 "Affiliated Borrower Loan Event" means an event that will exist with respect to any underlying mortgage loan if at any time the directing certificateholder, any of its managing members or any of its affiliates becomes or is the related borrower (or any proposed replacement borrower) or any Restricted Mezzanine Holder or becomes aware that the directing certificateholder, any of its managing members or any of its affiliates is an affiliate of the related borrower (or any proposed replacement borrower) or any Restricted Mezzanine Holder.
-As of the Closing Date, no Affiliated Borrower Loan Event is expected to exist with respect to the Initial Directing Certificateholder.
+As of the Closing Date, an Affiliated Borrower Loan Event is expected to exist with respect to the Initial Directing Certificateholder and the underlying mortgage loan secured by the mortgaged real property identified on Exhibit A-1 as "The Point At Rockridge".